Rob Stringer: Sony Music Entertainment (2017–present)

 After a decade at Columbia Records, Stringer became the CEO of Sony Music succeeding Doug Morris in April 2017.

 In his first year as CEO, Stringer oversaw a 12.2% increase in recorded music (up to $4.03 billion).
-This included an improvement of streaming revenues, which went up 37.3% to $1.8bn, and improvements in physical sales, which increased by just under $10m.
+This included an improvement of streaming revenues, which went up 37.3% to $1.8 billion, and improvements in physical sales, which increased by just under $10 million.

 In August 2019, Stringer was named as the Chairman of Sony Music Group, in addition to his role of CEO of Sony Music Entertainment.

 He was reported to have "an artist-friendly reputation, working closely with modern icons including Adele, Beyoncé, Bob Dylan, Harry Styles, and many others".

 In 2021, Stringer implemented the company's Artists Forward and Songwriters Forward programs to create more earnings opportunities for artists and songwriters.

-In his role as Chairman he is credited as driving the creation of a $100 million fund to "fight racism around the world".
+In his role as chairman he is credited as driving the creation of a $100 million fund to "fight racism around the world".

 Honours

 Stringer was named Music Visionary of the Year in 2013 by the UJA-Federation of New York's Music and was presented the award by Adele.

 In 2014, he received the “Strat” Award for Outstanding Lifetime Achievement from Music Week.

 Stringer received the 2016 Clive Davis Visionary Award from Billboard magazine.

 In 2017, he received the Music Industry Trusts Award, which was presented by close friend Nicky Wire of the Manic Street Preachers.

 He was appointed Commander of the Order of the British Empire (CBE) in the 2022 New Year Honours for services to UK creative industries, social justice and charity.

 He was awarded the 2022 GRAMMY Salute To Industry Icons award.

-Stringer appeared at #2 on the Billboard Power 100 in 2022.
+Stringer appeared at #2 on the Billboard Power 100 in 2022 and again in 2023.